 Ketamine Research Institute Training Program

-"Our program represents the first standardized ketamine infusion training course for clinicians, promoting an effective, safe and uniform infusion protocol for the treatment of mood disorders"...
+"Our program represents the first standardized, Precision Medicine based ketamine infusion training course for clinicians that offers didactic, supervised clinical, and experiential training.
+Our program meets or exceeds all APA and ASA recommendations while promoting more effective, safe, and uniform infusion protocols for ketamine-based therapy in the treatment of mood disorders"...

 GW Grass, MD — Ketamine Research Institute